Climate-Related Risk

 • RE supply shortage drives up prices

-• Advance purchase of Renewable Energy Certificates and strategically partnership with providers with solar power plans.
+• Initially purchase Renewable Energy Certificates and then strategically partnership with providers with solar power plans, signing a RE Wheeling Contract to gradually increase the renewable energy consumption rate.

-• Promote energy-saving solutions to reduce reliance on renewable energy.
+• Promote energy-saving solutions to reduce energy consumption.

 Market Carbon tax Tax systems related to GHG or climate change are formulated by governments.
 Mid-low High